tgilbert12990/daddyleagues-groupme-bot/README.md

   * key: a key that exists in the custoim portion of config.xml
   * if no key is specified, it returns all custom info
 * 8ball [question]: returns one of the 20 magic 8-ball replies
+* simscores [key]: Returns a simscore based on the key
+  * key: a key that exists in the simscore portion of config.xml
+  * if no key is specified, it returns all simscore keys sorted high to low
 * emoji [key]: Returns an emoji based on the key
   * key: a key that exists in the emoji portion of config.xml
   * if no key is specified, it returns all emoji keys